wyyy520/AIstudio/README.md

-# AIStudio
+# EngStudio

-**AIStudio** is a visual AI engineering platform for designing, compiling, and executing AI pipelines.
+**EngStudio** is a visual AI engineering platform for designing, compiling, and executing AI pipelines.
 Build workflows visually, generate production-ready code, and run them locally or in the cloud.

 ## Architecture